Gov’t bond sale eases 8-month dollar outflows from PH

 The Philippine economy continued to spend foreign currency faster than it could earn it in the first eight months of the year, but this balance of payments deficit narrowed due to inflows in the month of August, the central bank said on Wednesday.

-In a press statement, the Bangko Sentral ng Pilipinas (BSP) said that the aggregate net value of all the country’s transactions for goods and services with the rest of the world stood at $2.44 billion during the January-August 2018 period.
+In a press statement, the Bangko Sentral ng Pilipinas (BSP) said the aggregate net value of the country’s transactions for goods and services with the rest of the world stood at $2.44 billion during the Jan.-Aug.
+2018 period.